dotbitHQ/did-contracts/docs/zh-hans/数据结构/Cell-结构协议.md

 ```
 table ConfigCellApply {
-    // The minimum waiting block number before apply_register_cell can be converted to pre_account_cell.
+    // The minimum number of waiting blocks before an ApplyRegisterCell can be converted into a PreAccountCell.
     apply_min_waiting_block_number: Uint32,
-    // The maximum waiting block number which apply_register_cell can be converted to pre_account_cell.
+    // The maximum number of waiting blocks before an ApplyRegisterCell can be converted into a PreAccountCell.
     apply_max_waiting_block_number: Uint32,
 }
 ```

-- apply_min_waiting_block_number ，ApplyRegisterCell 可以用于预注册的最小等待区块数；
-- apply_max_waiting_block_number ，ApplyRegisterCell 可以用于预注册的最大等待区块数；

 #### ConfigCellCharSetXXXX